Hendrix-CS/csci235/index.md

 grades are earned based on completed passing assignments, as follows:

 * To earn an A in the course, a student will:
-  * Complete all seven projects
+  * Complete all eight projects
   * Complete the final project
-  * Submit a course feedback form
-  * Ask six presentation questions
+  * Ask seven presentation questions
   * Schedule and attend at least three Office Hours meetings
 * To earn a B in the course, a student will:
-  * Complete any five projects
+  * Complete any six projects
   * Complete the final project
   * Submit a course feedback form
-  * Ask four presentation questions
+  * Ask five presentation questions
   * Schedule and attend at least two Office Hours meetings
 * To earn a C in the course, a student will:
   * Complete any four projects
   * Complete the final project
   * Submit a course feedback form
-  * Ask two presentation questions
+  * Ask three presentation questions
   * Schedule and attend at least one Office Hours meeting
 * To earn a D in the course, a student will:
   * Complete any four projects